Multicenter Privacy-Preserving Model Training for Deep Learning Brain Metastases Autosegmentation

-The results of the bilateral collaboration between UKER and USZ are reported in Tab.\,\ref{Tab:PerformanceTableLWF} (overall performance on both test datasets) as well as supplementary Tab.
-2 (performance on each individual test dataset).
+{\textbf{UKER model shared to USZ:}} The results of the bilateral collaboration between UKER and USZ are reported in Tab.\,\ref{Tab:PerformanceTableLWF} (overall performance on both test datasets) as well as supplementary Tab.
+2 (performance on each individual test dataset):

-\modified{\textbf{Single-center training:}} When the UKER pretrained model was directly applied to USZ test data without further fine-tuning, the model achieved decent sensitivity and precision without brain masks (see Supplementary Tab.
+{a) Single-center training:} When the UKER pretrained model was directly applied to USZ test data without further fine-tuning, the model achieved decent sensitivity and precision (see Supplementary Tab.
 2).
 Even when no brain masks were used, no false positive metastases were predicted outside the brain region.
-However, when the USZ pretrained model was directly applied to UKER test data, the model obtained a decent sensitivity but a very low precision. \modified{\textbf{This indicates the good generalizability of the UKER model to the USZ data, whereas the reverse scenario--applying the model from USZ to UKER data--does not possess comparable generalizability.}}
+However, when the USZ pretrained model was directly applied to UKER test data, the model obtained a decent sensitivity but a very low precision. {\textbf{This indicates the good generalizability of the UKER model to the USZ data, whereas the reverse scenario--applying the model from USZ to UKER data--does not possess comparable generalizability.}}

-\modified{\textbf{Naive transfer learning (TL):}} When the UKER model was fine-tuned without LWF on USZ training dataset, \modified{the naive TL model achieved high sensitivity (0.915) but low precision (0.362) for the UKER test data.} The TL model predicted false positive metastases near the brain boundary for both USZ and UKER data (some examples displayed in Fig.\,\ref{Fig:BMIdentificationExamples}(c)-(h)). \modified{\textbf{These results reveal that the fine-tuned model overfits to the USZ data and forgets the knowledge learned from the UKER data.}}
+{b) Naive transfer learning (TL):} When the UKER model was fine-tuned without LWF on USZ training data, such a naive TL model achieved high sensitivity (0.915) but low precision (0.362) for the UKER test data.
+The TL model predicted false positive metastases near the brain boundary for both USZ and UKER data (some examples in Fig.\,\ref{Fig:BMIdentificationExamples}(c)-(h)). {\textbf{These results reveal that the fine-tuned model overfits to the USZ data and forgets the knowledge learned from the UKER data.}}

-\modified{\textbf{LWF:}} However, when LWF was used for fine-tuning, \modified{the LWF model achieved decent sensitivity (0.822) and precision (0.730) without brain mask for the USZ test data.} No false positive metastases were predicted outside the brain region, \modified{\textbf{indicating the benefit of LWF in the target center}.
-The LWF model achieved high sensitivity (0.874) and high precision (0.855) on the UKER test data} (one example in Fig. \ref{Fig:BMIdentificationExamples}(d)), \modified{\textbf{demonstrating the learned knowledge from the UKER training dataset was preserved}}.
+{c) LWF:} The LWF model achieved decent sensitivity (0.822) and precision (0.730) without brain mask for the USZ test data.
+No false positive metastases were predicted outside the brain region, {\textbf{indicating the benefit of LWF in the target center}.
+The LWF model achieved high sensitivity (0.874) and high precision (0.855) on the UKER test data} (one example in Fig. \ref{Fig:BMIdentificationExamples}(d)), {\textbf{demonstrating the learned knowledge from the UKER training dataset was preserved}}.